atsvetkov/tsvetkov.io/content/post/current-state-of-dotnet.md

 What could be the most exciting new possibilities in today's .NET ecosystem that Johnny learned about?
 Let's look at Dave's *Top 5 Reasons Why .NET Is So Awesome Today*:

-1. .NET is now [completely open-source](https://github.com/dotnet/), so, for example, if you ever wondered how LINQ's `Count()` method worked, now you can [look it up on GitHub](https://github.com/dotnet/corefx/blob/master/src/System.Linq/src/System/Linq/Count.cs).
+1. .NET is now [completely open-source](https://github.com/dotnet/).
+If you ever wondered how LINQ's `Count()` method worked, now you can [look it up on GitHub](https://github.com/dotnet/corefx/blob/master/src/System.Linq/src/System/Linq/Count.cs).
 For example, you can see that before even trying to iterate the whole sequence (which might be time-consuming), they check if this sequence is actually a collection (which preserves a 'Count' property), and if it is, then the collection's `Count` is returned, making it O(1) operation instead of O(n):
 ```
 ICollection collection = source as ICollection;
 if (collection != null)